-This beautiful 10km (6.5mile) circular walk takes you along the leafy roads of Edgbaston and the historic Calthorpe Estate, along canal towpaths, past beautiful red brick buildings at the University, Michelin star dining and even country style pubs just a stone throw from the city centre!
+This beautiful 10km (6.5mile) circular walk takes you along the leafy roads of Edgbaston and the historic Calthorpe Estate, along canal towpaths, past beautiful red brick buildings at the University, Michelin star dining and a multitude of Grade II listed buildings!

 Please note this walk is on good quality paths or pavements but does include sections of steps to and from the canal towpaths.
 Not all sections of canal towpath are lit at night so best to do the walk during the day time.
 You will also find mentioned small alternative, step-free routes if you are wishing to cycle this route rather than walk it.